neondatabase/website/content/docs/reference/cli-projects.md

 ### list

-This sub-command allows you to list projects that belong to your Neon account.
+This subcommand allows you to list projects that belong to your Neon account.

 #### Usage